Home Sic Home

+2K resolution by ABS-CBN Film Restoration and Central Digital Lab.
+The film is streaming online on YouTube.

 Plot

 Berto lives a simple life with his younger son Jun, who is married to Luisa and has a son Boy whom Berto dotes on.
 Despite his advanced age, he and his best friend Robin accept carpentry jobs to earn a living.
 But the duo would always get the ire of his neighbor Mang Andres and his single daughter Melanie for always botching jobs that lead to Melanie's father always injured.
-By twist of fate, Berto, Robin and Melanie received welcome news from the US Embassy when their visa applications for America were granted.
+By twist of fate, Berto, and Melanie received welcome news from the US Embassy when their visa applications for America were granted.
 Berto received a petition from his eldest son Ricky while Melanie's work visa was approved.
-Robin on the other hand wanted to find his uncle whom he believes has found success in America and lives in a mansion.
+Robin on the other hand, who won in a raffle promo a two-way ticket to the United States, wanted to find his uncle whom he believes has found success in America and lives in a mansion.

 Berto, Robin and Melanie's paths crossed again at the airport where it turned out they are boarding the same flight.
 Melanie got upset when the airline declined her request to get a seat away from Berto and Robin due to what happened to her father.
-Upon landing in San Francisco, they lead separate ways where Ricky fetched Berto and Robin while Melanie had her cousin Lally fetching her.
+Upon landing in Los Angeles, they lead separate ways where Ricky fetched Berto and Robin while Melanie had her cousin Lally fetching her.